Iodine pills in short supply after Finland updates guideline

 “An accident at a nuclear power plant could release radioactive iodine into the environment, which could build up in the thyroid gland,” the Finnish Ministry of Social Affairs and Health said Tuesday.

 Pharmacies in many locations in Finland reported Wednesday they had run out of iodine tablets as citizens rushed to purchase the medicine.
-Drug wholesale also said their were stockpiles emptied out.
+Drug wholesale also said there were stockpiles emptied out.

 The ministry said the iodine tablet recommendation is limited to those aged 3-40 because of the potential risks that radiation exposure poses to that age group.